onmax/nimiq-ui/docs/vitepress-theme/index.md

 ## Copy Page as Markdown

-The theme automatically generates markdown versions of all HTML pages during build using the [@mdream/vite](https://github.com/harlan-zw/mdream) plugin.
+The theme automatically generates markdown versions of all HTML pages during build using the [vitepress-plugin-llms](https://github.com/okineadev/vitepress-plugin-llms) toolkit.
 This enables users to easily copy page content as markdown for use with LLMs, note-taking apps, or other tools.

 ### How it works

-1. **Automatic Generation**: The `NimiqVitepressVitePlugin` includes the mdream Vite plugin which automatically converts HTML pages to markdown during build
+1. **Automatic Generation**: The `NimiqVitepressVitePlugin` bundles `vitepress-plugin-llms`, which converts each documentation page into a dedicated `.md` file during build
-2. **Development Support**: In dev mode, markdown is generated on-demand when accessing any page with `.md` extension (e.g., `/guide.html` → `/guide.md`)
+2. **Development Support**: In dev mode, the plugin serves `.md` pages through the Vite dev server so you can copy or test locally without a full build
 3. **Copy Button**: Each page includes a "Copy page" button that fetches the generated markdown and copies it to the clipboard
-4. **Configurable**: You can customize caching, verbose logging, or disable the feature entirely through the plugin options
+4. **Configurable**: You can override any `llmstxt` settings (e.g., domain, hints, additional outputs) or disable the integration entirely through the plugin options

 The markdown files are saved alongside their corresponding HTML files in the build output (e.g., `getting-started.html` → `getting-started.md`).